ksuarz/monary/doc/faq.rst

 Why does my array contain masked values?
 ----------------------------------------
-Typically, a value is masked if the data type you specify for a field is incompatible with the actual type retrieved from the document in MongoDB.
+Typically, a value is masked if the data type you specify for a field is incompatible with the actual type retrieved from the document in MongoDB, or if the specified field is absent in some of your documents.

 If the entire array is masked, there are no documents in the collection that contain that field, or all of the matching fields in the database have an